Diagnostic spectrum

 General information

-Rustrela virus, according to a recent publication (Matiasek et al., 2023), is connected to “staggering disease” in cats, which presents with non-purulent, lymphohistiocytic meningoencephalomyelitis.
-The symptoms include hind leg ataxia with increased muscle tone, but also other neurological signs like abnormal body posture, stiff gait, weakness in the hind limb, tetraparesis, tremor, seizures, etc. In some cases, fever, salivation, hyperaesthesia, behavioral changes, opisthotonus and reduced spinal reflexes can be observed.
-The disease is progressive, and most cats have to be euthanised within a period of up to 2 months after onset of the first clinical signs.
+In a recent publication (Matiasek et al., 2023), Rustrela virus (RusV) is associated with staggering disease in cats, a non-purulent, lymphohistiocytic meningoencephalomyelitis.
+Symptoms include hind-leg ataxia with generally increased muscle tone as well as other neurological abnormalities: abnormal posture, stiff gait, weakness of the hind legs, tetraparesis, tremor, seizures, etc. In some cases, fever, salivation, hyperaesthesia, behavioural changes, opisthotonos and reduced spinal reflexes are also observed.
+The disease is progressive and most cats have to be euthanised within 2 months of the onset of clinical signs.